How and to whom may a student victim report a rape or sexual assault?

 How does the College handle report of a sexual assault?

 Mount Holyoke College uses a team approach in responding and supporting survivors of sexual assault.
-Typically the team will consist of a Campus Police sexual assault investigator, a counselor from the Health Center or Everywoman's Center, and the Dean on Call.
+Typically the team will consist of a Public Safety and Service sexual assault investigator, a counselor from the Health Center or Everywoman's Center, and the Dean on Call.
 Team members will only be called with permission of the victim.

 By Massachusetts General Law, the police and court records that contain the name of the victim in a case of rape or assault with intent to rape must be withheld from public inspection.
 Except as permitted by a judge, it is unlawful to publish or disclose rape victim's names.

-The Campus Police will not release your name to other College officials without your permission.
-The Campus Police are required by federal law to notify the members of the community of any events or incidents that place people at risk; and will do so while maintaining the confidentiality of your identity.
+Public Safety and Service will not release your name to other College officials without your permission.
+Public Safety and Service is required by federal law to notify the members of the community of any events or incidents that place people at risk; and will do so while maintaining the confidentiality of your identity.

-In conducting a thorough investigation of a rape or an assault, Campus Police will assign an officer who has received specialized training in investigating sexual assaults.
+In conducting a thorough investigation of a rape or an assault, Public Safety and Service will assign an officer who has received specialized training in investigating sexual assaults.
 During the investigation, the officer will ask you many questions and go over the details of the crime.
 This is necessary because a person frequently recalls additional information and details during subsequent interviews.
 This procedure is not intended to embarrass or intimidate you.

-What are the Police Procedures in Dealing with Rape?
+What are the Procedures in Dealing with Rape?

-If you decide to call the Campus Police Department:
+If you decide to call the Public Safety and Service Department:

 - A uniformed officer will arrive and insure your safety.
 The officer will encourage you to go and escort you to the Health Center or other medical facility for treatment, based on the nature of your injuries and get a description of the assailant(s) for possible apprehension.